2024 Scholarships - Hillsborough County | CampusReel

 2024 Hillsborough County Scholarships

 Hillsborough County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 73% of Hillsborough County residents in Florida over the age of 25 have graduated with a professional degree - 21% have completed high school.
+Despite high costs, 31% of Hillsborough County residents in New Hampshire over the age of 25 have graduated with a professional degree - 75% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Hillsborough County residents in Florida will continue to need help paying for college.
-31,383 men and 30,012 women are enrolled in grades 9-12 while 29,417 men 38,495 women are currently undergraduates in college.
+It’s clear that Hillsborough County residents in New Hampshire will continue to need help paying for college.
+12,551 men and 11,279 women are enrolled in grades 9-12 while 7,445 men 11,850 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Hillsborough County residents and can help pay for school in a variety of ways.
 Hillsborough County scholarships, whether they are exclusively available to Hillsborough County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Hillsborough County residents.

 How much total award money and scholarships are available for Hillsborough County residents?